Why do you need employee health & benefits?

 Once upon a time, it was only the major corporates that ventured into global markets.
 Today, many smaller organisations are operating internationally.
 In fact, the PWC study 'Talent Mobility 2020' predicts that there will be a further 50% growth in international assignments by 2020.
 Living and working overseas can bring many benefits to both your company and your employees.
 It can also pose challenges – and that’s where we can help.

 Employees don’t reach an exact age and leave your company.
 They need to consider all of the options available and prepare themselves for the transition into life after work.
 Providing your employees with retirement planning support and giving them the opportunity to plan and prepare puts them in control and gives them the confidence to come to you and start the conversation about retirement.

 Are you complying with current legislation?
-How can you be sure that the workplace savings you offer are the most suitable employee benefits?
+How can you be sure that the workplace savings you offer are the most suitable for your employees?
 Do you have the most appropriate provider to facilitate and encourage your staff to save for retirement?
 Effective management of your workplace savings can help you to stay on top of your pension scheme, keep your employees engaged, and maximise your investment in employee benefits.